 So what do you do when you’re pressed for time, swamped underworks and you still need to get some stuff written, and written well?
 Your nerves are tightened up so well that you can’t sleep, but you can’t squeeze even a sentence out of your mind.

 I know the feeling so well, but what I did then was, just start writing fast without even thinking, then a professional article was born with the time shorter than usual.
-Heck, it might be even more professional than my previous articles!
+Heck, it might be even more professional writing than my previous articles!

 The phenomena have nothing to do with the God I worship or any supernatural phenomenon, it’s just how the brain works: we write fast and professionally if we can just limit something, abandon certain habits, and put up some beneficial habits.